yusuf8ahmed/fabric/README.md

 ## Credits

-Boilerplate for this repository was heavily reused from GitHub's own CSS toolkit: https://github.com/primer/primer
+Boilerplate for this repository was heavily reused from [GitHub's CSS toolkit](https://github.com/primer/primer).